BenjaminLupu/savage-worlds-counter-trackers/README.md

 - Fatigue
 - Power Points _if the character has any powers (e.g. a spell-casting magician)_

 Savage Worlds Counter Tracker provides a counter for each of these indicators.
-In addition to these counters, it also provides tracking of wounds and fatigue malus, as well as ready-to-use generic counters.
+In addition to these counters, it also provides tracking of wounds and fatigue malus, as well as ready-to-use extra counters.

 > [!IMPORTANT]
 > Savage Worlds Counter Tracker is based on Savage Worlds Adventure Edition.

+### Counters
-### Bennies
+#### Bennies
 - The bennie counter has a default value of 3.
 - Players can add and remove bennies.
 - They can also reset the counter.
 - The counter turns red when it reaches 0.
-### Wounds
+#### Wounds
 - The injury counter has a default value of 0 and a maximum value of 3.
 - The user can add and remove injuries.
 - They can also reset the counter.